Visualization and Efficient Generation of Constrained High-dimensional Theoretical Parameter Spaces: Results

 The higher-dimensional latent space requires a slightly different KDE sampling method.
 Rather than performing a uniform scan to identify a potential core, we use the position of known latent valid points from the training set to perform the kernel density estimation.
 CHUNC attempts to cluster all invalid points on an $N$-dimensional spherical shell of radius 1 with of thickness of 0.6, and valid points to an $N$-dimensional spherical core of radius 0.3.
 In CHUNC2, all points are forced to a Gaussian distribution in the original dimensions, while the additional categorical quantity is constrained to a value of 1.0 (0.0) for valid (invalid) points.

 Despite not using dimensional reduction, CHUNC and CHUNC2 both achieve more than two orders of magnitude improvements in generation efficiency over the naive scan, see Table~\ref{tab:chunc}.
 In the {\cmssm}, CHUNC2 has an efficiency of 0.32, outperforming CHUNC's efficiency of 0.21.
 However, in the higher dimensional {\pmssm} case CHUNC's efficiency of 0.24 exceeds CHUNC2's efficiency of 0.15.
+It is difficult to say why this is the case.
 Iterative KDE sampling may improve these results further.

-While CHUNC and CHUNC2 were evenly matched at preserving the proportionality of the valid subspace in the lower dimensional {\cmssm} trials (see Fig.~\ref{fig:CHUNC visualization cmssm}), CHUNC2 does a better job at capturing the proportionality of the valid subspace without introducing significant distortion, as seen most notably in the $|M_2|$ , $|A_t|$ , $m_{\tilde{L}_1}$,$m_{\tilde{L}_3}$ and $m_{\tilde{u}_3}$ distributions in Fig.~\ref{fig:CHUNC visualization pmssm}.
+While CHUNC and CHUNC2 appear evenly matched at preserving the proportionality of the valid subspace in the lower dimensional {\cmssm} trials (see Fig.~\ref{fig:CHUNC visualization cmssm}), CHUNC2 does a visibly better job at capturing the proportionality of the valid subspace without introducing significant distortion, as seen most notably in the $|M_2|$ , $|A_t|$ , $m_{\tilde{L}_1}$,$m_{\tilde{L}_3}$ and $m_{\tilde{u}_3}$ distributions in Fig.~\ref{fig:CHUNC visualization pmssm}.
 However, CHUNC outpeforms CHUNC2 for {\pmssm} efficiency.
+However our 'incompleteness' metric suggests these differences may be less prominent than they appear.
 Both CHUNC and CHUNC2 appear to introduce notably less bias than SAFESPAM when sampling from the {\pmssm}.